benders5e/benders5e/firebender.md

 #### Fire Bomb
 *Cost: 2 chi*
 You create a flame at the end of one of your limb and thrust it onto the ground in an explosive burst at a point within range.
-Targets in a 10-foot radius of the burst take 2d6 force damage and are stunned until the beginning of their next turn.
+Targets in a 10-foot radius of the burst must make a Dexterity saving throw.
+On a failure, they take 2d6 force damage and are stunned until the beginning of their next turn.
+On a success, they take half damage.
 The damage increases by 1d6 with each additional chi spent.

+#### Flashbang
+*Cost: 2 chi*
+...

 #### Fire Daggers
 *Cost: 2 chi*